 The competition over the title of ‘best temple in Bangkok’ is a mighty hard one with hundreds of worthy competitors.
 However, Wat Arun – also known as the Temple of Dawn – has a trick up its sleeve.
 The temple’s signature feature is its 81-meter prang – a tall tower-like spire that is richly carved and intricately decorated.
 Bonus points are awarded to this temple because you can actually scale the spire to inspect from up close the impressive craftsmanship and enjoy panoramic – if not smoggy – views of Bangkok’s famous Rattanakosin District.

-4. Souvenirs by the bulk at Chatuchak Weekend Market
+4. Buy Souvenirs By the Bulk at Chatuchak Market

 A visit to the largest and best market in Bangkok must be timed to coincide with the weekend.
 Brace yourself as you carefully map your preferred route of exploration.
 After all, Chatuchak is kind of like the Louvre Museum in Paris – you can’t see everything in one visit.
 You can find absolutely everything here, and if it’s souvenirs by the bulk you’re in need of – this is the right place!
 Aside from shopping, there’s, of course, an incredible selection of food and drink.
 In fact, when the shops wrap up in the early evening hours, the open-air spaces become one giant street food market!

-3. Looking for DiCaprio in Khao San Road
+3. Search for DiCaprio in Khao San Road

 Before he found that secret map to ‘the beach’ (horrible film but a must prior to a trip to Thailand), Leonardo DiCaprio started his Bangkok adventure like every other backpacker – somewhere around the Khao San Road.
 During the day, the road is buzzing with discount bazaars, tour operators, and cafes, while at night it’s the food and nightlife scenes that take over.
 Though it can be a bit overwhelming for some, strolling around Khao San at night is definitely a ‘right of passage’ that every first-time visitor to Bangkok must pass.

-2. Visiting a Parallel Universe at the Grand Palace
+2. Visit a Parallel Universe at the Grand Palace

 Wow!
 This place simply cannot be real.
 The huge complex known as The Grand Palace is the top attraction in Bangkok and as such – draws thousands of visitors every day.
 But it’s just so enchanting out here that you’ll quickly forget about the never-ending crowds.
 I mean, look at this place.
 The complex served as the residence of the King of Siam from 1782 until 1925.
 The King put a lot of emphasis on the decor and by the looks of things – his favorite color was definitely gold.
 The Grand Palace is also the seat of the Temple of the Emerald Buddha – one of the holiest shrines in Thailand.
 Sitting comfortably atop a 9-meter high pedestal, this particular Buddha is believed to be centuries old – exchanging many hands and carrying out countless miracles until its long journey across Southeast Asia ended at its permanent home in this temple.